 ** It'd been established that it was too cold to survive in even for a short period of time.
 Even if they were just travelling down the street, what are the odds they'd all make it.
 Plus they had a sick person with them, and they'd already set up a - rather weak - source of heat in the library.

-*** Well, given that a later part of the plot has two guys surviving a round trip to the freighter and back without even taking a rest break, and being chased by wolves aside, I'd say the odds were somewhere around "one out of one".
+*** Well, given that a later part of the plot has two guys making a round trip to the freighter and back without even taking a rest break, and being chased by wolves aside, I'd say the odds of survival were somewhere around "one out of one".

 * The part where our class full of honor students and science geniuses actually had the gall to act ''surprised'' that someone who'd gashed their leg while standing hip-deep in New York City sewer water might get an infected wound.